tuxintrouble/sigbit/README.md

 The easiest way to obtain them is via pip3 install:

-on linux run in a shell:
+on linux/osx run in a shell:

-	sudo python3 pip install pyserial sounddevice appdirs numpy
+	pip3 install pyserial sounddevice appdirs numpy

 On linux you also need to add your user to the group _dialout_ to grant permission to use the serial port.